 If you are unhappy or have lost faith in the services of your personal injury lawyer while your case is ongoing, you may be considering switching attorneys.
 But how exactly do you go about firing your current lawyer, and what other factors should you consider in order to find the right attorney to handle your case?

 It's understandable that you may be interested in hiring a different attorney to represent you if you are unhappy or dissatisfied with your current lawyer.
 There are some legal issues to consider during this process, but the short answer is: yes, you have the right to change counsel.

-Davis Law Group attorney Chris Davis personally reviews every single potential case in our office.
-Many people would be surprised by the number of people that call our law firm to inquire about switching or changing lawyers.
-People hire an attorney for their own particular reasons, but that doesn’t mean you are stuck with them.
+Davis Law Group managing attorney Christopher M. Davis personally reviews every single potential case in our office.
+You might be surprised by the number of people that call our law firm to inquire about switching or changing lawyers.

 - You have the right to change lawyers at any time.

 - Your current attorney may have made certain decisions, or even mistakes, that could impact your next lawyer’s ability to get the best possible result in your case.